Flameborn/InSpire/README.md

 To build and package the mod, you will also need [Maven](https://maven.apache.org/download.cgi)

-Alternatively, you can use [Chocolatey](https://chocolatey.org/install).
+Alternatively, you can use [Chocolatey](https://chocolatey.org/install) under Windows, or [Homebrew](https://brew.sh/) under MacOS to install these packages faster.

 After cloning this repository, open up a command line prompt and type: